theSafdarAwan/find-extender.nvim/README.md

 By default after pressing any of these commands now you have to type two characters(or more you can specify characters length) rather than One to go to next position.

-## ✨ Features

-- adds capability to find `2` characters rather then `1`.
-- yank/delete/change(y/d/c) text same as finding.
-- highlight the yanked area.
-- count is also accepted.
-- highlight the matches, like [leap.nvim](https://github.com/ggandor/leap.nvim) for movments.
-- movements: this plugins supports two type of movments
-  - leap: this movement is inspired from [leap.nvim](https://github.com/ggandor/leap.nvim), this movement lets you move to the match by picking virtual text symbol assigned to it.
-  - lh: this movement will allow you to move in the matches using `h` and `l` keys.

 ## 🚀 Usage